 We have been working in Botswana since 1980.
-The numbers of AIDS orphans has risen in Botswana over the past decades, making the work of SOS Children increasingly important.
+The numbers of children orphaned by HIV/AIDS has risen in Botswana over recent decades, making the work of SOS Children increasingly important.

 With SOS Children, you can help orphaned and abandoned children in Botswana by sponsoring a child:Sponsor a child in Botswana

 An improving economy hides high poverty and inequality

 Botswana is a middle-income country with a relatively large middle-class population.
 Despite its economic growth, poverty and inequality remain high.
 Close to a third of people in Botswana live in poverty, and well over half of those in rural parts lack access to decent sanitation.

 At 23% of the adult population, Botswana has one of the highest rates of HIV/AIDS in the world.
 This has huge human and economic effects on Botswana and means the life expectancy of the population has fallen in recent years.
 However, improvements have lowered mother-to-child transmission of HIV/AIDS and HIV treatment programmes in Botswana have proven effective, providing hope for the future.

 - Of Botswana's 140,000 orphaned children, as many as 120,000 have lost their parents to HIV/AIDS.

 - The HIV/AIDS pandemic means that more and more children are taking on responsibility for their families.
 This means that children do not get the start in life they need to escape the cycle of poverty.

 - Around 11,000 children in Botswana live with HIV/AIDS.